-If you’re diagnosed with a breast infection that isn’t responding to treatment, it’s a good idea to ask your doctor about testing for inflammatory breast cancer.
+A breast infection, such as mastitis if you’re pregnant or breastfeeding, can cause some of the same symptoms as inflammatory breast cancer.
+If you’ve been diagnosed with a breast infection that isn’t responding to treatment, you may want to consider asking your doctor about testing for inflammatory breast cancer.

 Staging inflammatory breast cancer

-After inflammatory breast cancer is diagnosed, your doctor will do more tests to collect information on the characteristics of the cancer.
-These tests, as well as the results of your biopsy and any imaging tests, make up the parts of your pathology report.
+After diagnosing inflammatory breast cancer, doctors order more tests to collect information about the cancer’s characteristics.
+These tests, as well as the results of your biopsy and any imaging tests, make up the various parts of your pathology report.

 lymph node status